julik/sylens/README.txt

 K distortion of -0.01826
 crop of 0.038 on all sides

+This file also contains a number of other examples and check sets.

 # CREDITS

 Written by Julik Tarkhanov in Amsterdam in 2010. me(at)julik.nl